akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hall at Stanwey has seen many things.
 Norman soldiers, royal messengers, a king's son at the threshold asking awkward questions.
 But it has never seen this: a duchess, dismounting in the mud, her cloak heavy with the dust of long roads, her eyes sharp and curious.

-Beatrice is at the herb garden when the rider comes.
+Beatrice is at the herb plot when the rider comes, in the courtyard outside the hall's food preparation area.
 She straightens, wipes her hands on her apron, and watches the woman approach with the calm assessment of someone who has learned to read people quickly.

 **Duchess:** You're the goose bride.